southernsun/otr/documentation/understanding_otr.md

 ```

 So what is DAKE?
-It stands for Deniable Key Exchange.
+It stands for Deniable authenticated key exchanges

 # Without DAKE